Congressional District # 05

 Both groundwater well installation and construction of a fence were completed in September 1992.
 After results were obtained from the 1993 and 1994 sampling events and from a review of all the data that was collected during the investigative history of the site, USAFR concluded that natural attenuation has proven to be an effective remedial alternative.
 The site was deleted from the National Priorities List in December 1996.

 The remedy for the Small Arms Range Landfill (SARL) allows hazardous wastes to remain onsite after the remedy is complete; therefore, Five-Year Reviews of the remedy are conducted to verify that the remedy remains protective.
-So far four Five-Year Reviews have been completed at the site, in 1998, 2003, 2008 and 2013.
+So far three Five-Year Reviews have been completed at the site, in 1998, 2003 and 2008.
 Based upon the results of these reviews, the remedy remains protective of human health and the environment.
 Because several constituents still appear to be elevated, Five-Year Reviews will continue to be conducted.
 The third Five-Year Review (2008) determined that the remedy for the TCAFR SARL is protective of human health and the environment.
 The review recommended confirmatory water quality monitoring of inorganic contaminants of concern at background well MW06 and shallow wells MW8A and MW9A: confirmation of site access restrictions and site maintenance; and removal of sediment buildup in and redevelopment of MW06.

 The property belongs to the USAFR.
 Public access is prohibited, the site is fenced and signs are posted.